Ssimoes48/Food-Deserts-Analysis/README_scatters_KL.md

 evaluating the following possible relationships in the US overall, and in Montana:

 - % Incidence of Adult Obesity as a function of Food Environment Index in the US
-- % Incidence Adult Obesity as a function of Food Environment Index in Montana
+- % Incidence of Adult Obesity as a function of Food Environment Index in Montana
 - % Incidence of Diabetes as a function of Food Environment Index in the US
 - % Incidence of Diabetes as a function of Food Environment Index in Montana